schwilklab/lab-resources/conductance-protocol.md

 If possible, only degassed KCl solution should touch the stem.
 This is especially important for flushing and measurement (both times when solution is pushed through the stem.

+20 mmol KCL
-20 mmol KCL-Use 1.4195g KCL per Liter
+-Use 1.4915g KCL per Liter

 Degassing:  Mix the KCl in a vacuum-ready carboy.
 Use a stir rod and magnetic stir plate  to agitate the mxture while vacuum is applied.
 Pull vacuum to approx -22"Hg and then disconnect and shut down vacuum pump (allow pump to run for 2 minutes pulling air and no vacuum to cool down before switching off).
 20 minutes of stirring under vacuum should be sufficient to degas.